Masala Herb

 fill jars with jam and turn jar upside down to create vacuum

-Lingonberry jam can be enjoyed like any other jam OR it can be used as a sauce with meats in a main course meal.
+Lingonberry jam can be enjoyed like any other jam OR it can be used as a sauce with meats in a main course meal, just as you would use cranberry sauce.

 In fact, you might know this jam thanks to IKEA.
 They advertise it with Swedish meatballs.